RGraham006/ENG1Assessment2/README.md

   `doStationAction(StationAction action)` methods and the constructor to define the specifics of the new station.
 - `StationCollider` - this is also an actor which has bounds so that whenever the chef walks over it, it notifies the subscribed Stations through the Observer pattern which chef is nearby so that the station can show its actions.
 - `RecipeStation` - this takes a bunch of ingredients, decides what recipe can be made, creates it and submits it to fulfill an order.
+- `ChoppingStation`, `CookingStation`, `BakingStation` - the stations that the chef interacts with.
+  Each takes different ingredients based on their funtions.

 #### Observable